gardener/documentation/hugo/content/050-tutorials/content/howto/bash_kubeconfig/_index.md

 ![port-forward](howto-kubeconfig-bash.gif)

-By default, kubectl configuration is located at `~/.kube/config`.
+By default, the kubectl configuration is located at `~/.kube/config`.

 Suppose you have two clusters, one for development work and one for scratch work.

-How to handle this easily without copy the used configuration always to the right place?
+How to handle this easily without copying the used configuration always to the right place?

 ## Export KUBECONFIG
 ```sh
 bash$ export KUBECONFIG=<PATH-TO-M>-CONFIG>/kubeconfig-dev.yaml
 ```

-**All of them above are well known and every Kubernetes developer knowns them well.**

 How to determine which cluster is used by the kubectl command?